 The intention of all SEND provision at Blatchington Mill is to increase the independence of our students.
 Therefore, at each opportunity we ask ourselves 'What is the least amount of input required to enable the young person to fully engage and make progress?'
-We believe that it is only with this mind-set that we can truly support students to improve and grow.
+We believe that it is only with this mind-set that we can truly support students to achieve their goals, develop strong peer relationships and access future careers.
+We believe that the aspirations for our students will be raised through increased focus on life outcomes including employment and greater independence.
 We work closely alongside parents/carers and school staff to achieve this.
+The SEN team is involved in the development of extracurricular and super-curricular activities.

 How do we adapt the curriculum and learning environment?
 How do we enable pupils with SEN to engage in activities with other pupils who do not have SEN?
 How do we secure equipment and facilities to support pupils with SEN?